Hormone Therapy for Menopause: Is It Right for You?

 Who Should Get HRT?

-For women wondering whether HRT in Denver is right for them, let’s explore a few features that make a suitable candidate for hormone replacement therapy.
+For women wondering whether HRT in Denver is right for them, let’s explore a few features that make a suitable candidate for hormone replacement therapy.- Individuals who experience early menopause or live with some form of estrogen deficiency

 - Individuals who are experiencing bone loss or are at risk for bone fractures (especially individuals who either cannot tolerate or see no benefit from bisphosphate treatment)